hoanghiepdf-star/Market-/README.md

 ## 🚀 About this project
 This repository contains a demo Telegram bot used to showcase my development services.
-It demonstrates a basic bot workflow and service presentation.

 ## 🛠 Tech Stack
 - Python